 Understanding the properties of operations and the relationships between them allows for more flexible use.

 In the primary grades, students have made connections between operations through various activities.
-For example, students know that addition and subtraction are inverse operations and that addition is commutative.
+For example, students know that addition and subtraction are inverse operations and that addition and multiplication are commutative.
 Over time, they develop their number sense and sense of operations and gradually use them before performing operations.
 This practice, while often informal and mental, is still essential to understanding the relationships between numbers and between operations.

-• Addition and subtraction are inverse operations.
+- Addition and subtraction are inverse operations.

-• Multiplication and division are inverse operations.
+- Multiplication and division are inverse operations.

 The fundamental operations of addition, subtraction, multiplication and division are closely related despite their apparent differences.
 The more opportunities students have to work with the operations, the more they can notice and understand the relationships between them.